henkpb/hhri/content/page_theme_ethics.md

 sections: "definitions, mhhr, codes, gbv, education, practice, organizations"

 definitions_title: "Definitions and basic terminology"
 definitions_text: "Ethics refers to a principles that delineate the distinction between right and wrong in human existence.
-An individual is described as "ethical" when their actions align with these principles and adhere to the societal standards.
+An individual is described as 'ethical' when their actions align with these principles and adhere to the societal standards.
 It also refers to the fact that our actions have consequences."

 mhhr_title: "Ethics – mental health and human rights"
 mhhr_text: "“Humanitarian action has been characterized by a set of ethical and operational principles, with a particular emphasis on humanity, impartiality, neutrality, independence, and universality.
 These principles are articulated in the statutes of the International Red Cross Movement”"